 All an extension cord does is extend the electric current from the outlet to another place.
 It’s not a complicated piece of equipment, it just transports electricity.
 A treadmill needs electric current and plugging it into the extension cord will provide that.

 Because treadmills draw quite a lot of power, not all extension cords are up to the task.
 If the extension cord can’t handle the amount of power a treadmill needs, bad things can happen.
-The worst thing is that the cord is too small for the power draw and this heats up the cord.
+The worst thing is when the cord is too thin for the power draw and heats up the cord.
 This heat can build up and melt the insulation and things get worse from there.

 Most user manuals will tell you what the electrical requirements are for your specific treadmill.
 It will usually tell you how many amps they recommend the outlet breaker should be able to handle.
 So that’s a good guideline to use for the extension cord as well.